hellohaptik/docs_haptik/docs/bot-builder/basic/forms.md

 ![Form ID](assets/4_form_id.png)

 As you can see from the image above, _689_ is a form id for form titled “State List for 4kg Cylinder”.

+## Types of Form Fields

+Now that you know how to create forms, it’s also important to understand the different types of forms you can use: Text, Picker, Time, Date, ContactPicker, StartDate, EndDate, Search, SearchEditable, SavedAddress, DOB, MultiDayPicker, MultiSelectPicker.

+Let us understand each type of form field in detail.

+**Text**: Text field is used when you want a text input from the user in the form field.
+There are 3 types of Text input and it is mandatory to select any 1 type from the Keyboard type option.

+- Normal: This can be used to get any text input from the user eg- Name, Address etc.

+- Number: This can be used to get number inputs from the user eg- Mobile number, Pan card number, etc.

+- Email: This can be used to get the Email id from the user

+> Keyboard type has nothing to do with the validations, it is useful to enable the keyboard type for that particular field and is useful on the Mobile devices.
+Eg - Number type will directly open the the number pad of the mobile keyboard.

+**Picker**: Picker field is used when you want a user to select any one option from the given multiple options using the dropdown.
+As shown below in the sample use case where a user has to select the city from the given 3 options

+To create this picker form field just select the type as **Picker** and in the Options field pass the Comma-separated values you want.
+Eg- Mumbai, Delhi, Hyderabad

+> Use words & phrases entity to capture them with all the options present in the Dictionary of that entity

+**Time**: Time field is used to get the time from a user.
+It uses the clock widget where user can select the time as shown below -

+**Date**: Date field is used to get the date from a user.
+It uses the calendar widget where users can select the date & year as shown below.

+> Use Entity type time & date to store these values

+**DOB**: It is used to get the Date of birth from a user and works similarly as the Date field mentioned above except, the user cannot select the future dates as shown below.

+## Using a Form in a Node

+Now that we are aware of how to create a form and various form fields, let us take an example to understand its usage.

+Here we are creating a flow for **Booking an appointment** where users will enter Name, City, Time & Date.

+Create a form by clicking the add button, then enter the Task, Subtitle, Short Hand text.
+Adding 4 fields with type Text for Name, Picker for City, Time & Date for getting the Time & Date of booking with correct sort order as shown below

+**Note:**

+1. The Key parameter is important for each type while creating the form field as it maintains the mapping with the entity which we will use to store the values.
+2. We have a pre configured list of icons for form fields.
+And you have to use icon names from that pre-defined list only.

+Once the form is created successfully, save the Form ID by searching your form with the text entered in the Task field.
+(Using Ctrl+F)

+As you can see from the image above, **1451** is a form id for the form titled as “Please enter your info” and this ID is unique for the form you have created.
+After the form is created, we will need entities to capture all the values from the form.
+So here we have created 4 entities to store the 4 form fields as shown below

+- **person_name** entity is used to capture the Name entered in the 1st form field and the mapping is done using the form_keys present under the Advanced options in that entity.

+> Use the same Form Key in the entity as the one entered while creating the form field

+For name form field, we have used **Name** in the Key parameter, so **Name** should be present in the Form_keys too while creating/adding the entity.

+- **utils_city** entity is used to capture the city user selects from the 2nd form field using the Picker.
+Key used here was **City** in form field & in Form_keys for entity too.

+- **time** entity is used to capture the time user selects from the 3rd form field using the clock widget.
+Key used here is **Time** in form field & in Form_keys for entity too.

+- **departure_date** is used to capture the date user selects from the 4th form field using the calendar widget.
+Key used here is **Date** in form field & in Form_keys for entity too

+> We have used the System entities to capture the above 4 form fields but you can create your own entity with correct Key name in the Form_keys field

+After creating entities with correct entity type & Key, we need to display the form on the bot.
+We have a syntax which is to be used in the bot says of the same node where we want the form & place all the entities.

+**Syntax: {chatform}{form id}**

+In this case, the form id was 1451, So we have used {chatform}{1451} in the bot says to show the form

+Let’s test this flow and check how the form looks on the bot

+This is how the form will look after the user fills the form & clicks on the Send button

+**Note:** Check the values captured in the entities using the debug log as shown above